YudiDong/Music-recommendation/README.md

 # Yahoo-Music-Prediction
 Yahoo-Music-Prediction using Python.
-It's the final project of "Data Acquisition/Modeling/Analysis", which is similar ro the theme of KDD Cup 2011
+It's the final project of "Data Acquisition/Modeling/Analysis", which is similar to the theme of KDD Cup 2011